-For a tankless water heater, this means being able to heat enough water as it passes through to keep up with your home’s usage while considering the starting temperature of your water.
+For a tankless water heater, this means being able to heat enough water as it passes through to keep up with your usage while taking into account your water’s starting temperature.

-You don’t want to go too big, as it’s wasteful in space and initial installation costs and can often result in wasted energy, especially with a storage tank unit.
+You don’t want to go too big, as it’s wasteful in terms of space and initial installation costs, and this can often result in wasted energy, especially with a storage tank unit.
 But going too small means not enough hot water, which is inconvenient at best (and worse than inconvenient if you’re in the middle of a shower when the hot water runs out!).

 So, how do you figure out how big is big enough?

 Your first goal in sizing a storage tank water heater is to calculate your peak hourly hot water demand.
 In other words, you need to know how much hot water you need for the single hour of the day when you use the most hot water.
 Maybe that’s 7 a.m. on weekdays when everyone’s getting ready, or maybe it’s Saturday afternoon when you’re doing laundry, washing dishes, and getting hot water for cleaning.
 You’ll need to look up how many gallons of hot water your appliances, shower, etc., use in an hour, then combine that information to determine your peak for a single hour of the day.

 Of course, if you know you’re unlikely ever to need to run two showers, a load of laundry, and a load of dishes at the same time, you might be able to reduce your hypothetical peak to something a bit smaller.